strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

 <pre>mount -t cifs //[Your IP Address]/c$ /mnt/windows-share -o username=Administrator,password=password1234</pre>

+**If you are at CyberBay, you can use the password we found for Dennis.
+What was it?**

 **REMEMBER - YOUR IP ADDRESS AND PASSWORD WILL BE DIFFERENT.**

 If you see the following error, it means that the device is already mounted.